cunnie/writings/ice_queen.md

 &ldquo;But my skin is part of me.&rdquo;

 &ldquo;And this place is me.
-This castle in which you stand, the snow through which you walked, this cold remote sky under which you slept--it is me.&rdquo;
+This castle in which you stand, the snow through which you walked, this cold remote sky under which you slept&mdash;it is me.&rdquo;

 &ldquo;So if I killed you, you would not die.&rdquo;

 &ldquo;This conversation has taken an interesting turn.
-If you were to destroy this part of me--this body of ice you see before you--then certain events would happen which are hard to describe.
+If you were to destroy this part of me&mdash;this body of ice you see before you&mdash;then certain events would happen which are hard to describe.
 I would feel pain, and I would be wounded, but by no means would I die.
 It would be very, very difficult to destroy me.&rdquo;

 &ldquo;Very difficult?&rdquo;